A wickiup, also known as “tipi” or “teepee,” is a conical tent used by indigenous tribes a long time ago. Find out how

 Look for large leaves or even small branches to create a nest for you to sleep on inside.
 Don’t collect branches or leaves with spikes or sharp ends to avoid discomfort and injuries.
 Make sure to have sufficient space for you to lie on.

-Add additional poles or woods to keep the debris stable.
+Add additional poles or wood to keep the debris stable.
 This will also support your framing.
 You can add another layer of debris to make sure the insulation is enough.
 Add leaves to avoid raindrops from running through your covering.
 Always store extra wood in case your fire burns it all up.

 See how comfy you can be in a wickiup in this video by Driftwood george:

 Have you tried building a wickiup?
 What was the hardest part in making one?
 Share your experience in the comments section below!